 Japan changed everything.
 I often say: if you want to learn technology, read books.
 If you want to learn discipline, go to Japan.
 Whether it's the precision of trains, the harmony in architecture, the consistency of service, or the fireworks that take decades to perfect – Japan embodies the philosophy of craft.

-At Rakuten Travel, I led the team that redesigned the next-generation search engine — supporting multilingual queries, contextual tagging, morphological analysis, and massive scale.
+At a Japanese e-commerce giant, I led the team that redesigned the next-generation search engine – supporting multilingual queries, contextual tagging, morphological analysis, and massive scale.
 Our performance goal was 100 milliseconds per query.
 We achieved it.
 But what stayed with me was not the metric; it was the discipline, teamwork, and culture that made it possible.

 We practised Test-Driven Development rigorously, achieving 99% code coverage and reducing defects to near-zero.
 I learned a powerful truth: mastery requires consistency, and consistency requires humility.
 You cannot become a craftsman if ego blocks improvement.

-Later, at Fast Retailing (Uniqlo), I led teams across Japan, China, and India to build Cart & Checkout systems serving millions of users globally.
-What Japan taught me — more than technology — was a philosophy:
+Later, at a global clothing brand, I led teams across Japan, China, and India to build Cart & Checkout systems serving millions of users globally.
+What Japan taught me – more than technology – was a philosophy:

 If there is no possibility, create one.
 If there is no paradigm, invent one.
 If there is no tool, build one.